 We are still accepting applications for students looking to start in September.

-We’re continuing to process College applications as quickly as possible, even though many of our administration staff are home-working from Monday 23rd March.
+We’re continuing to process College applications as quickly as possible, even though our administration staff continue to work from home.
 It may mean your application might take a little longer for us to process, so if you haven’t heard back from us straight away, don’t panic, you will be contacted as soon as possible.

 For students who have already received offers, and are concerned about how this year’s GCSE and A Level results will be calculated, don’t worry.
 We’re not going to leave you high and dry without a place.
-As soon as we know more from government we’ll update you accordingly.
+The Government's advice on exams and grading can be found here.

 The Application Form does contain a Personal Statement section which is used by tutors to assess your application.
 Please use this statement to provide as much as much information as you can, highlighting your enthusiasm for the subject and any experience that you might have.